ETA 29 and 19

 The earliest advertisement for the ETA 19 in my present possession is the ETA placement which appeared in the May 1950 issue of “Model Aircraft”.
-The engine must have been in the process of introduction as of that date, because the quoted price of £4 19s 6d (£4.97) was qualified as being “provisional”.
-A delivery time of 8 weeks following receipt of order was cited, implying that production was just then getting underway.
+The engine must have been in the process of introduction as of that date, perhaps as a market-testing exercise, because the quoted price of £4 19s 6d (£4.97) was qualified as being “provisional”.
+A delivery time of 8 weeks following receipt of order was cited, implying that production was just then getting underway and was being initiated on an "order book" basis, presumably to assess the level of interest in the engine.
 The reader was reminded of the need to "note new address", since this was the first advertisement placed from the 5 Hempstead Road location in Watford.

 Oddly enough, the ETA 19 then immediately disappeared from ETA’s advertising, not to reappear until the early 1959 appearance of the Mk.
 II version which featured a lapped piston in place of the original ringed component.
 However, it undoubtedly remained available for some time after May 1950 - just how long is currently impossible to state with any certainty.
-The engine may have been quickly reduced to the status of a “special order” item.
+The engine may have retained “special order” status all along.
 It’s also likely that it became a temporary casualty of the documented 1955 diversion of ETA’s model engine manufacturing effort into other product lines, as mentioned earlier.

 The engine fared extremely well in Chinn’s hands.
 Using a fuel containing 15% nitromethane, he measured a peak output of 0.338 BHP @ 14,800 RPM, a very good figure indeed for a glow-plug motor of this era and displacement.
 He praised the engine’s construction very highly, citing the “excellent workmanship which it displays, neat design and pleasing finish”.
 Reading between the lines, it appears that the seal provided by the rings when new was less than perfect, since Chinn commented on the need for a period of 1–2 hours running to bed in the rings.
 He recommended that in the interim a castor oil prime be administered to create a sufficient seal for starting.
 Other than that, he characterized the engine as being easy to start by hand using standard procedures.
 Vibration levels were said to be very low.